jjw244/color_sat/README.md

 # Image color manipulation

-Language: Python, with package Numpy
+Language: Python, with packages Numpy and argparse